fukayatsu/SublimeTweetLine/README.md

     git clone git://github.com/fukayatsu/SublimeTweetLine.git your/path/to/Sublime Text 2/Packages/

-or from the package controll(soon)
+or from the package controll (maybe soon)

 ## Usage